Sidiki Diabaté

-Sidiki Diabaté is a Malian kora player, musician and music producer born in 1992 in Bamako, Mali.
-He is the son of renowned kora player Toumani Diabaté and grandson of Sidiki Diabaté.
+Sidiki Diabaté is a Malian kora player, singer, and music producer born in 1992 in Bamako.
+He is the son of kora player Toumani Diabaté and grandson of his namesake, Sidiki Diabaté.
 Diabaté belongs to the 77th generation of musicians in a long family tradition of griots, his family being primarily kora players.
-His grandfather Sidiki Diabaté recorded the first ever kora album in 1970.
-His father's cousin Sona Jobarteh is the first female kora player to come from a Griot family.
-His uncle Mamadou Sidiki Diabaté is also a prominent kora player.
+His father's cousin Sona Jobarteh is the first female kora player to come from a griot family.
+His uncle Mamadou Sidiki Diabaté is also a kora player.

-Sidiki Diabaté was arrested on September 24, 2020, on the count of assault on an ex-girlfriend.
+Diabaté was arrested on 24 September 2020 on the count of assault of an ex-girlfriend.